-- Behaving with Integrity - Demonstrating strong commitment to ethical values - Respecting the rule of the law - The roles and responsibilities of Members generally and all office holders are set out in the Council's Constitution, along with the way in which the various elements of the Council interact and complement each other.
-The Constitution is supported and underpinned by a separate Code of Conduct for Members and a joint Member / Officer Protocol, which sets out guidelines as to behaviour and practical issues.
-This is further supported by Publica's1 Business Conduct rules which set out guidelines for staff on behavioural issues. - Declarations are made at meetings by Members and Officers, where appropriate, and are recorded in the minutes of the meeting.
-The Members' Code of Conduct requires Members to make declarations of interest when necessary, these are also recorded. - Registers of Interest are completed annually by Members and Officers and a Register of Gifts and Hospitality is maintained.
-Members are reminded quarterly to update the Register of Interests. - An employee declaration is completed annually by all staff.
+- Behaving with Integrity - Demonstrating strong commitment to ethical values - Respecting the rule of the law • - The roles and responsibilities of Members generally and all office holders are set out in the Council's Constitution, along with the way in which the various elements of the Council interact and complement each other.
+The Council's Constitution was reviewed and presented to Council in October 2022.
+The Constitution is supported and underpinned by a separate Code of Conduct for Members which was updated in March 2023 and a joint Member / Officer Protocol, which sets out guidelines as to behaviour and practical issues.
+This is further supported by Publica's1 Business Conduct rules which set out guidelines for staff on behavioural issues. - Declarations are made at meetings by Members and Officers, where appropriate, and are recorded in the minutes of the meeting. - The Council has a register of member interests, maintained by the Monitoring Officer, in which all registrable interests must be entered for both the elected Member and their spouse or partner.
+Members are reminded on a periodic basis of the need to register their interests.
+Registrable interests include gifts and hospitality received by members.
+An employee declaration is completed annually by all staff.
 A register of gifts and hospitality is maintained by the Corporate Responsibility team and is considered by the Governance Group every quarter. - The Monitoring Officer and Section 151 Officer report directly to the Chief Executive and are members of the Corporate Leadership Team. - Internal audit reviews are designed to ensure services are complying with internal and external policies and procedures / statutory legislation.
-Where non-compliance is identified, this is reported to Management and to Members via the Council's Audit Committee. - The Whistleblowing policy was last updated in January 2022 and was agreed by the Audit Committee in March 2022. - A Counter-Fraud Unit, which delivers services across Gloucestershire and in West Oxfordshire District Council is hosted by this Council to help prevent and detect fraud and corrupt practices, including misuse of power.
-This service reports to the Audit Committee twice a year. - During 2020/2021 the Council put in place a robust set of emergency governance measures to monitor and respond to the Covid-19 pandemic, which very quickly had an extraordinary impact across the Council, its services, residents, businesses and communities.
-These measures were in line with national Emergency Management protocols and involved working with Partner Councils and its main service providers including Publica.
-It was necessary to extend many of these measures into 2021/2022.
+Where non-compliance is identified, this is reported to Management and to Members via the Council's Audit Committee.
+A Whistleblowing policy is in place and any reports are investigated by the Counter Fraud and Enforcement Unit. - A Counter-Fraud Unit, which delivers services across Gloucestershire and in West Oxfordshire District Council is hosted by this Council to help prevent and detect fraud and corrupt practices, including misuse of power.
+This service reports to the Audit Committee twice a year. - Meetings are minuted, with decisions and key actions recorded appropriately and published on the Council website. - The Communications team ensures that communications through all of our various channels supports information / messaging and council services, and supports information to reach audiences externally and internally.
+A bespoke Communications Strategy was put in place to help key audiences feel 'informed, reassured, safe and inspired', and this has been evaluated and adapted throughout the cost-of-living crisis.